jorgegorka/da-vinci/README.md

 * Basic route schema with react-router.
   * Public routes
   * Private routes: Require login.
+* Categories.
+Categories can be nested into subcategories.

+#### TODO (prioritised)

+* Pages.
+A page belongs to a category.
+* Images.
+A page can have many images associated with it.
+* Each image can have different sizes for different parts of the page (thumbnails, medium, large, etc...).
+Sizes are configurable by user.
+* Reorder of categories.
+Drag and drop reorder of categories.
+* Contact form.
+Customisable contact form.
+* Multi-language.
+* Tags.
+A page can get multiple tags assigned to it.
+* Public templates.
+Instructions about how to install a template for the public pages.
+Everything is based on bootstrap so adding a template created with bootstrap should require almost no effort.
+* Blog/News section.
+* User accounts with roles (viewer, writer, editor, publisher, manager, admin)
+* Public pages accessible via login.
+Some pages on the public site can only be accessible by logged in users.

 ### Dependencies
     meteor npm install --save react react-dom